Pair density wave facilitated by Bloch quantum geometry in nearly flat band multiorbital superconductors

 Keeping the relative strength of the interactions at $(U_{ss},U_{dd},U_{sd})=(1,0.95,1.2)U$, Fig.~\ref{fig03} plots the phase diagram of the model as a function of $U$.
 Generally speaking, the pairing becomes progressively stronger as the interaction increases.
-In agreement with the preceding analyses, the uniform phase indeed gives way to the $\pi_x$-PDW phase beyond a critical interaction strength.
+In the mean time, the uniform phase features increasingly reduced superfluid weight, in agreement with the preceding analyses.
+The $\pi$-PDW phase sets in beyond a critical interaction strength.
 Notably, the transition occurs before the uniform phase reaches negative superfluid stiffness.
 This can be attributed to the much stronger pairing developed in the PDW than in the uniform phase, as is shown in Fig.~\ref{fig03}.
-In particular, the PDW phase features positive superfluid weight throughout the concerned range of interaction strength, further consolidating its physical plausibility.
-Finally, on account of the degeneracy between the $\pi_x$- and $\pi_y$-PDW, we also performed calculations on the basis of a $2\times 2$ unitcell to investigate the possibility of their mixtures.
-It is found that the chiral composition in the form of $(\pi_x+i\pi_y)$-PDW (see Fig.~\ref{fig02}), which breaks time-reversal symmetry, tends to be more stable.
+We note that the PDW phase features positive superfluid weight throughout the concerned range of interaction strength.
+On the other hand, no transition to the PDW phase has been found in the $\hat{\Delta}_{++}$ configuration (favored for small or negative $U_{sd}$).
+This further testifies how the negative geometric superfluid weight facilitates the formation of PDW order.